-- 526 GRADUATE MUSIC THEORY REVIEW 2 credits Prerequisite: Undergraduate music theory equivalent to four semesters.
+- GRADUATE MUSIC THEORY REVIEW 526 2 credits Prerequisite: Undergraduate music theory equivalent to four semesters.
 Review of basic music a theory concepts.
-Coverage includes the chromatic harmony vocabulary of the 18th, 19th and 00th concepts.
-19th, and 20th centuries. - 527 GRADUATE MUSIC HISTORY REVIEW 2 credits Prerequisite: Undergraduate music history equivalent to four semesters of music history or lit-erature study. review of basic music history for graduate students.
+Coverage includes the chromatic harmony vocabulary of the 18th, 19th, and 20th centuries. - GRADUATE MUSIC HISTORY REVIEW 527 2 credits Prerequisite: Undergraduate music history equivalent to four semesters of music history or literature study, review of basic music history for graduate students.
 Coverage extends from antiquity to the present.
 Both reading and listening assignments will be required. - TEACHING AND LITERATURE: PERCUSSION INSTRUMENTS 532 2 credits To train undergraduate and graduate percussion students in techniques of percussion education.
-Emphasis on research, literature, performance, and techniques from elementary through secondary levels - 551 INTRODUCTION TO MUSICOLOGY 2 credits Prerequisite: 352.
-Comparative musicology; acoustics; psychology and physiology of music; aesthetics; theory of music theory; historical musicology. - MUSIC SOFTWARE SURVEY AND USE Prerequisite: 152 or permission of instructor.
+Emphasis on research, literature, performance, and techniques from elementary through secondary levels - INTRODUCTION TO MUSICOLOGY 551

+2 credits Prerequisite: 352.
+Comparative musicology; acoustics; psychology and physiology of music; aesthetics; theory of music theory; historical musicology.

+- MUSIC SOFTWARE SURVEY AND USE 553 - Prerequisite: 152 or permission of instructor.
 A survey and evaluation of available software in the various forms of musical instruction.
-Students will design a course suitable for submission to a programmer. - ADVANCED CONDUCTING: INSTRUMENTAL 2 credits (30 clinical hours) Baton techniques and problems relating to practice, reading and proparation of scores; orga-nization of ensembles; programming; conducting large instrumental ensembles.
-One hour lab required. - ADVANCED CONDUCTION: CHORAL 2 credits Prerequisite: 361 or equivalent.
-Conduction techniques to the choral ensemble, including lead ership, error detection, tonal development, stylistic accuracy and analysis.
-One hour lab required - 562 REPERTOIRE AND PEDAGOGY: ORGAN 3 credits Prerequisite: permission of instructor.
-Survey of organ literature of all eras and styles, and of methods of teaching organ, applying principles to literature. - 563 REPERTOIRE AND PEDAGOGY: STRING INSTRUMENTS 3 credits Prerequisite: permission of instructor.
+Students will design a course suitable for submission to a programmer - ADVANCED CONDUCTING: INSTRUMENTAL 555 2 credits (30 clinical hours) Baton techniques and problems relating to practice, reading and preparation of scores; orga-nization of ensembles; programming; conducting large instrumental ensembles.
+One hour lab - required.
+556 ADVANCED CONDUCTION: CHORAL - Prerequisite: 361 or equivalent.
+Conduction techniques to the choral ensemble, including leadership, error detection, tonal development, stylistic accuracy and analysis.
+One hour lab required - REPERTOIRE AND PEDAGOGY: ORGAN 3 credits Prerequisite: permission of instructor.
+Survey of organ literature of all eras and styles, and of methods of teaching organ, applying principles to literature - REPERTOIRE AND PEDAGOGY: STRING INSTRUMENTS 3 credits 563 Prerequisite: permission of instructor.
 Study in depth of the four bowed string instruments, their teaching and close relationship.
 Despite obvious difference in physical application of cello and bass from violin and viola, methods of bowing, sound production and coloring are close-ly related.
-Application of the instruments to solo, chamber and orchestral playing.
+Application of the instruments to solo, chamber and orchestral playing. - 567 GUITAR PEDAGOGY

-GUITAR PEDAGOGY 2 credits Prerequisite: permission of instructor.
-A systematic analysis of prevailing schools of guitar ped agogy sound production psychology, method books and special problems in teaching addressed
+2 credits Prerequisite: permission of instructor.
+A systematic analysis of prevailing schools of guitar pedagogy, sound production psychology, method books and special problems in teaching addressed.

+GUITAR ARRANGING 568

-- 568 GUITAR ARRANGING 2 credits Prerequisite: permission of instructor.
-After comparative analyses of selected examples, stu dent make original solo guitar arrangements of works written for other solo instruments ensembles - HISTORY AND LITERATURE OF THE GUITAR AND LUTE 569 2 credits Prerequisite: permission of instructor.
-Study of plucked, fretted, string instruments from the 14th Century to the present; construction, notation, literature and performance practices.
+2 credits Prerequisite: permission of instructor.
+After comparative analyses of selected examples, student make original solo guitar arrangements of works written for other solo instruments ensembles.

+HISTORY AND LITERATURE OF THE GUITAR AND LUTE 2 credits Prerequisite: permission of instructor.
+Study of plucked, fretted, string instruments from the 569 14th Century to the present; construction, notation, literature and performance practices.
 Modern editions and recordings evaluated.